proactis-documentation/documentation-source/docs/p2p/budgetchecking.md

         -   The grs:Number attribute should match the number of the column.
         -   The grs:Type attribute can be "" (blank),  Currency (for a monetary value) or Highlight (failure indicator)
         -   If the Type is currency,  then the CurrencySymbol and DecimalPlaces attributes should also be provided
         -   Optionally a hyperlink attribute can be provided.
-The renders the value as an HTML <a> link.
+The renders the value as an HTML 'a' link.